fvanevski/lightrag-mcp-server/README.md

 # LightRAG MCP Server

 This repository contains a Model Context Protocol (MCP) server that provides a tool-based interface to a locally running LightRAG HTTP API.
-It is designed for use with MCP-compatible clients, such as those found in IDEs like Visual Studio Code, allowing developers and models to interact with all of LightRAG's capabilities programmatically.
+It is designed for use with MCP-compatible clients, such as those found in IDEs like Visual Studio Code, allowing developers and models to interact with LightRAG's capabilities programmatically.

-The server exposes the entire LightRAG API surface, including document management, RAG queries, knowledge graph interactions, and Ollama-compatible endpoints.
+The server exposes a curated set of tools by default, with the option to enable more as needed through a configuration file.

 ## Features

--   **Full API Coverage:** Exposes all endpoints from the LightRAG OpenAPI specification (version `0204`).
+-   **Configurable Tool Exposure:** Exposes a default set of tools for common use cases, with the ability to enable any other tool from the LightRAG API via a simple configuration file.
--   **Flexible Configuration:** Configure the server via command-line flags, environment variables, or a `.env` file.
+-   **Flexible Configuration:** Configure the server via a `config.yaml` file, command-line flags, environment variables, or a `.env` file.
 -   **Authentication Support:** Works with both `X-API-Key` header and OAuth2 password-based (Bearer token) authentication.
 -   **User-Friendly Tools:** Provides clear, English-only tool descriptions with example inputs.
 -   **Conversational Outputs:** Key tools like `query` return conversational responses, making it easy for clients to use the results.